Tropical Storm Chris: Where is it, will it hit land?

 Where is Chris?

-The storm remains in an environment conducive for gradual strengthening as it is centered over the warm waters of the Gulf Stream.
+The storm remains in an environment that will continue to gradually strengthen it as it is centered over the warm waters of the Gulf Stream.

-By early Tuesday, Chris is expected to intensify into a hurricane as it continues to become better organized.
+By late Monday, Chris is expected to intensify into a hurricane as it continues to become better organized.

 Will it make landfall, where is it going?

-However, Chris is expected to remain offshore over the next several days, moving slowly at first and then accelerating away from the United States to the northeast later this week.
+Chris will remain offshore over the next several days, accelerating away from the United States later this week.

 By Thursday and Friday, Chris will bring heavy rain and gusty winds to portions of Atlantic Canada.